-Nowadays, everyone is in social media.
-From a child of age 10 to grandparents of 65 have social media accounts, it’s always beneficial to be there.
-There are three main reasons to be in social media.
-1) large demographics 2) different locations and 3) free of cost.
+Nowadays, everyone is on social media.
+Nowadays, from a child to grandparents having social media accounts, it’s always beneficial to be there.
+There are three main reasons to be on social media.

 Knowing the psychology of the potential customers can be a great benefit for cost-effective marketing strategies.
-After all, the buying habits of customers are directed by their mental state, being aware of where they are in buyer’s journey as well as their mechanism of believing on things, following trends, daily habits etc can be the cornerstones while developing effective strategies.
+After all, the buying habits of customers are directed by their mental state.
+Being aware of where they are in the buyer’s journey as well as their mechanism of believing in things, following trends, daily habits, etc can be the cornerstones of developing effective strategies.

-Now you might have got some ideas of marketing.
+Now you might have got some ideas for low budget marketing strategies.
 You have to be ready to do everything that is going to attract people (in a legal way).
 Creating offers/deals/discounts are other activities you can do for that.

 Organizing meeting is different than organizing events.
-Events can be of any fields and you just push yourself to be there but meetings should be closely related to your field.
+Events can be of any field and you just push yourself to be there but meetings should be closely related to your field.
 For example, if you are a small dust mask producing industry, create a meeting calling experts in the field of health and pollution control.
-There you need to discuss some serious issue regarding the health of people and how you can improve it with improving the quality of mask.
-It helps you gain the attraction from general people and experts as you seem so serious in your field.
+There you need to discuss some serious issue regarding the health of people and how you can improve it by improving the quality of masks.
+It helps you gain attraction from general people and experts as you seem so serious in your field.

 9. Create unique and attractive benefit

-The best way to penetrate into the market is to be unique.
+The best way to penetrate the market is to be unique.
 Following the path of others simply puts you in the shadow and it’s always hard for you to get noticed.
 Creating unique and attractive benefits helps you in this.
-Even if your niche is not new in the market, creating unique and attractive benefit helps you get noticed among others.
-For example, you are web designing company, if you create an offer of free SEO advice for the first three months for your profit-oriented customers, you might get too many contracts.
+Even if your niche is not new in the market, creating unique and attractive benefits helps you get noticed among others.
+For example, you are an SEO Company and if you create an offer of free SEO analysis report for first-time customers, you might get too many contracts.

-The success rate of a company depends on how often it’s customers return back to it.
-The customer retention rate (the percentage of the customer returning back to purchase) really matters for small business because the targeted customers are nearly the same group inside a small location and their cyclic involvement is what generates the profit.
-So, to keep high customer retention rate ( more than 90% is ideal), customers should be valued for their engagement.
-It’s the behavioral activities of business holders and it requires more of the soft skills (skills required to make good relationship with customers) than hard skills (core skills related to the field).
+The success rate of a company depends on how often its customers return back to it.
+The customer retention rate (the percentage of the customer returning back to purchase) really matters for small businesses because the targeted customers are nearly the same group inside a small location and their cyclic involvement is what generates the profit.
+So, to keep a high customer retention rate ( more than 90% is ideal), customers should be valued for their engagement.
+It’s the behavioral activities of business holders and it requires more of the soft skills (skills required to make good relationships with customers) than hard skills (core skills related to the field).